-There are hundreds of women who stand out in American History, and many events in our nation’s growth that led to the ultimate equality.
+Hundreds of women stand out in American History, and many events in our nation’s growth led to the ultimate equality.
 Here’s a timeline of some significant events.

 Early years in America

-1587 – Virginia Dare is the first person born in America to English parents in Roanoke Island, Virginia.
+1587 – Virginia Dare is the first person born in America to English parents in Roanoke Island, North Carolina.

-1638 – Anne Hutchinson, who has challenged the teachings of the leaders of the Massachusetts Bay Colony, is tried for heresy and banished.
-She and her family move to Rhode Island.
+1638 – Anne Hutchinson, who challenged the teachings of the leaders of the Massachusetts Bay Colony, is tried for heresy and banished.
+She and her family moved to Rhode Island.

 1648 – Margaret Brent, one of the largest landowners in Maryland, asks the Maryland Assembly for two votes, one for herself and another as Leonard Calvert’s administrator and Lord Baltimore’s attorney.
 Her request is denied.

 1650 – Anne Bradstreet’s first volume of poems, The Tenth Muse Lately Sprung Up in America, is published in London.

 1660 – Mary Barrett Dyer is executed in Boston for her Quaker proselytizing.

 1682 – Mary Rowlandson publishes A Narrative of the Captivity and Restoration of Mrs. Mary Rowlandson, describing her capture by Narragansett warriors and three months of captivity.

 1692 – In an outbreak of hysteria in and around Salem, Massachusetts, hundreds of people, mostly women, are accused of witchcraft.
 Nineteen are put to death.
 Most of the accused and the accusers are women.